 As the worker and the boss, a self-employed taxpayer must file IRS Schedule C to claim expenses and list income, as well as Schedule SE to figure self-employment taxes.
 Deductible expenses are common: phones, internet connection, office supplies, computers, printers, toner, insurance and transportation, for example.
 Although the IRS allows these and many other useful write-offs, the expense must be related to the production of taxable income.

 Office expenses are deductible for businesses of any size.
 For the self-employed taxpayer working out of a home office, this means a write-off of home expenses such as rent, mortgage payments, insurance and utilities.
 The expenses must be pro-rated by the percentage of floor space used for the office.
 For example, if you have a 2,000-square-foot house and your office is 200 square feet, your office is 10 percent of your house.

 Vehicle and Transportation Expenses

-If you use a vehicle in your business, you can write off 56 cents a mile at the time of publication when you're using the vehicle for business purposes.
+If you use a vehicle in your business, you can write off 56 cents a mile for 2021, and 58.5 cents in 2022 when you're using the vehicle for business purposes.
 This covers all of your vehicle expenses, including loan or lease costs, gas, oil, tires, maintenance and repair.
 An alternative to this standard mileage rate is to keep track of actual expenses for running and maintaining your vehicle.